Advanced Electrical Quantity Takeoff

 Low-Voltage & Telecommunications

-Instead of rigid conduit, data cabling is often run in cable trays or suspended via J-Hooks above the drop ceiling.
-We calculate the exact number of J-Hooks required by applying the industry standard spacing of 4 to 5 feet.
+Instead of rigid conduit, data cabling is often run in cable trays or suspended via J-Hooks above drop ceilings.
+We calculate J-Hook quantities based on standard 4-to-5-foot spacing intervals.

 Electrical Estimating FAQs